nanw1103/dedup-async/README.md

 Deduplicate concurrent promise calls by resolving them together.

 dedup-async wraps any function that returns promise.
-Succeeding call to the same function will get a promise that resolves/rejects along with the previous pending promise if any, but not triggering the actual logic.
+Succeeding call to the same function will get a promise that resolves/rejects along with the previous pending promise if any, but does not trigger the actual logic.

 ```javascript
 const dedupa = require('dedup-async')